mikematos84/dev-env-setup/windows/README.md

 - **`containerization`**: Docker and containerization tools
 - **`api-tools`**: API development and testing tools

-### Example Configuration

-See `config-example.json` for a comprehensive example with additional applications.

 ### Customizing Your Setup

-1. Copy `config-example.json` to `config.json`
-2. Modify the applications list to match your needs
+1. Edit `config.json` to modify the applications list to match your needs
-3. Run the installation script
+2. Run the installation script

 ## Default Applications